 The third BMP will be directed to the town government and the public.
 To keep town officials informed, the Director of Public Works will make a yearly presentation to the Town Council, to be broadcast on the local public access cable network, regarding Phase II stormwater permitting.
 The presentation will educate the officials about stormwater management and keep them updated regarding the status of the permit.
 By broadcasting it on the local public access channel, it will reach local households, reinforcing the information in the mass mailing.
 This BMP has not been completed, as an alternative the information was be placed on the Town of Lisbon web site in January 2007.
 The web site was temporarily down during part of 2009 and 2010, however new information and annual reports have been put on the new web site and were revised in 2012.
+The information continues to be available on the town website through 2015.

 The fourth BMP will consist of broadcast of Non Point Education for Municipal Officials (NEMO's) educational videotape: "Luck Isn't Enough: The Fight For Clean Water.
 NEMO describes this video as "A 13-minute professionally produced video for the general public on non point source pollution -- its causes, effects and what individuals and communities can do to combat it."
 This video will be broadcast on the local public access cable station.
 This BMP has not been completed, as an alternative the information was placed on the Town of Lisbon web site in January 2007 and updated on an ongoing basis, including 2012.
-In 2013, additional information will be added to the website.
+In 2013, additional information was added to the website.
+Additional information was posted and continues to be available through 2015